tbendixen/multi100-YMESM/README.md

 `ACT_IllLvlMainWithMalProbs_FINAL_pub.dta`: the data of the original study

-`multi100.Rmd`: report and analysis script
+`multi100.Rmd`: the report and analysis script

 `multi100.pdf`: the report